How To Teach Children The Value of Responsible Travel

 Travelling with children can be difficult so it is tempting to always choose the most convenient option, but often there is the flexibility you need in the more eco-friendly options available.
 For example, anytime train tickets to the airport take into account sudden journey changes e.g., delays or flight time changes allowing you to safely take advantage of public transport which is cheaper and greener than driving.

-When you are choosing the destination for your holiday, sit down with your children and discuss which options best fit sustainable travel.
+When you are choosing the destination for your holiday, sit down with your children and discuss which options best fit sustainable and responsible travel.
 For example, rather than heading to a beach resort in Thailand that is suffering from the effects of overtourism, you could suggest alternative countries which offer the same tropical beach experience where your visit will have a more positive impact on the community.
 Depending on the age of your children, you could also discuss the human rights in various countries and explain why these issues should be a factor when choosing where to visit.

 Getting back to nature is undoubtedly one of the best ways to encourage children to appreciate the world around us.
 During your holiday, spend plenty of time in the great outdoors, whether on foot, by bike, or by participating in fun-filled water sports such as kayaking, sailing, and snorkelling.
 What better way to be inspired to protect our planet than by discovering its magnificence first-hand?